Opportunities From: Center for Community Engagement

 Join other volunteers as we tackle invasive species in Buttercup Valley Nature Preserve, Parker Woods, and Badgley Run.
 Activities may include cutting honeysuckle, pulling garlic mustard and Japanese chaff flower, and other tasks.

-Volunteer locations are as follows:
+Volunteer dates and locations for 2026 are as follows:

-April 19 Buttercup Valley (Stanford trailhead)
+April 11 Buttercup Valley (Stanford trailhead)

-May 10 *Parker Woods (Thompson Heights trailhead)
+May 9 Parker Woods (Thompson Heights trailhead)

-July 26 Buttercup Valley (Stanford trailhead)
+July 18 Buttercup Valley (Stanford trailhead)

-Oct 4 Buttercup Valley (Stanford trailhead)
+Oct 3 Buttercup Valley (Stanford trailhead)

-Nov 22 Buttercup Valley (Stanford trailhead)
+Nov 7 Buttercup Valley (Stanford trailhead)

 Organization: Cincinnati Parks